 I combine documentary photography, writing, video, and audio in order to uncover the stories behind the subject.
 I am interested in storytelling and how it can be used to facilitate both individual and social change.

-But there are also stories that reinforce fragility and weakness, and keep us captive.
-Stories about what we desperately need, what we fear, what would make us happy or unhappy.
-Stories that keep us stuck in fear and dependence.
+But there are also stories that reinforce fragility and tend to keep us captive.
+Narratives that keep us stuck in fear, helplessness, and dependence.

 Stories are a double-edged sword.
 They can be used to build or destroy, to strengthen or to weaken.
 I want to understand not only what makes great stories work, what makes them inspire and move to action, but also how to break the spell of toxic stories we tell ourselves.